Southwest Zone

 HYATT LAKE: Trout, bass, brown bullhead, black crappie

-The Illinois River is open for trout fishing using flies and lures only.
-This is mostly a catch & release trout fishery and only adipose-clipped trout can be harvested.
-As temperatures start to cool, more trout should start biting.
+The Illinois River is open for trout and steelhead fishing using flies and lures only.
+Water levels should be good until forecasted rain comes in later this weekend.
+Click here for river flow and river forecasts.
 Consult the fishing regulations for more information and locations open to fishing.
 Tributaries, including East Fork and West Fork Illinois, are closed to angling.
-The seasonal closure to all angling from 8-dollar Bridge to the former Pomeroy Dam site is in effect until November 30.

 LAKE MARIE: Rainbow trout, yellow perch

-Lake Marie is a good spot for a quiet fishing experience.
-The lake has been stocked three times this year.
+Lake Marie receives only a little pressure this time of year, and can be a good place to visit in the winter as it remains open year-round.
 This is a good lake to use scented bait.
 Fishing has been slow, but no recent reports.
-Last updated 12/1/25.
+Last updated 1/7/2026

 LAKE SELMAC (Selmac Lake): Trout, largemouth bass, bluegill, crappie